Sports in the Philippines: Rugby union

 The Philippine Rugby Football Union was founded in 1998 and is the governing body of rugby union in the Philippines.
 There are currently around 12 schools playing rugby union in the Philippines and 10 teams that compete in regular competition.
 The national team is known as the Volcanoes and competes in the Asia Rugby Championship and the Asian Sevens Series.

 Sports leagues

 The following are the main domestic leagues (or de facto top-flight leagues) in the Philippines.

+International sports participation

 Olympics and Paralympics

 The Philippines has participated in all editions of the Olympics except in 1980 when it joined the American-led boycott of the 1980 Summer Olympics.
 The country is also the first tropical nation to participate at the Winter Olympics, debuting at the 1972 edition and has participated in three other edition of the winter games.

 The Philippines has also participated in the Summer Paralympics although it has still to make its debut in the Winter Paralympics.

-The country won its first Olympic gold medal at the 2020 Summer Olympics through weightlifter Hidilyn Diaz.